Faux Feminism

 A proposito di questo titolo

-An incisive examination of why the pillars of feminism have eroded—and how all women, not just the #girlbosses, can rebuild them
+For readers of Hood Feminism and Against White Feminism, an incisive examination of why the pillars of feminism have eroded—and how all women, not just the #girlbosses, can rebuild them

 After over 175 years, the feminist movement, now in its fourth wave, is at risk of collapsing on its eroding foundation.
 In Faux Feminism, political philosopher Serene Khader advocates for another feminism—one that doesn’t overwhelmingly serve white, affluent #girlbosses.
-With empathy, passion, and wit, Khader invites the listener to join her as she excavates the movement’s history and draws a blueprint for a more inclusive and resilient future.
+With empathy, passion, and wit, Khader invites the reader to join her as she excavates the movement’s history and draws a blueprint for a more inclusive and resilient future.

 A feminist myth buster, Khader begins by deconstructing “faux feminisms.”
 Thought to be the pillars of good feminism, they may appeal to many but, in truth, leave most women behind.
-Khader identifies these traps that white feminism lays for us all, asking listeners to think critically about
+Khader identifies these traps that white feminism lays for us all, asking readers to think critically about

 –The Freedom Myth: The overarching misconception that feminism is about personal freedom rather than collective equality